ShivanshGupta-25/SolarPanel-Fault-Detection/README.md

 # Title : AI-Powered Solar Panel Maintenance & Defect Detection

-## Problem Statement:

 Build an AI-based system that detects defects, degradation, or maintenance risks in solar panels using visual or sensor-derived data.
 The system must learn from data to identify faults such as cracks, hotspots, soiling, or efficiency degradation and produce a final trained AI model exported in ONNX format.

-Our solution implements an **end-to-end machine learning system** for monitoring and diagnosing solar panel systems using **sensor-based tabular data**.
+This Project implements an **end-to-end machine learning system** for monitoring and diagnosing solar panel systems using **sensor-based tabular data**.
 A **single ONNX model** performs **four predictive tasks simultaneously**, making it suitable for **real-time, cloud, and edge deployment**.

 ---